-Our Resident Surveys were completed once again in September/October 2017.
-72% of the residents responded to the survey and below are a few of the comments made.
+Our Resident Surveys were completed once again in November 2020.
+59% of Main House residents and 27% of Magdalen Suite residents responded to the survey.

 This is some of what respondents said in our latest survey: